illinois-stat430/stat430sp25/README.md

 ### Course Materials

 The course materials will largely consist of instructor notes, papers, articles, and software.
-The course will also use the textbook **[Analyzing Baseball Data with R](https://www.routledge.com/Analyzing-Baseball-Data-with-R-Second-Edition/Marchi-Albert-Baumer/p/book/9780815353515)** (second edition)
+The course will also use the textbook **[Analyzing Baseball Data with R](https://beanumber.github.io/abdwr3e/)** (third edition)

 #### Papers, Articles, and Instructor Notes